Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 A Lifeline for Elder Care Costs

-The Credit for Children and Other Dependents provides a tax credit of $500 for each dependent you claim on your tax return if they are eligible.
-This credit can be particularly beneficial for those caring for dependent parents who do not qualify for the Child and Dependent Care Credit (CDCC).
+The Credit for Children and Other Dependents offers a tax credit of $500 for each qualifying dependent you claim on your tax return.
+This credit is particularly helpful for families who are responsible for the care of dependent parents who may not qualify for the Child and Dependent Care Credit (CDCC).

 Eligibility for the Credit for Other Dependents and Elder Care